 It is staff's recommendation that the planned/prioritized uses take place over three years.
 The recommended approach protects the District if the assumptions used in the financial projections change for the worse.
-A prioritization is included below for one-time spending of fund balance to be included in the multi-year budget projection.
+A prioritized list should be included with the Second Interim Report at the end of January if the one-time spending of fund balance is to be included in the multi-year budget projection.

-The following projects/programs are recommended by staff to be included in 2017-18 planning:
+The following projects/programs are recommended by staff for consideration:

-Technology Replacement Fund Deposit: \$2 million Educational learning efforts; professional learning for all staff including new teacher development; district pilots and dual immersion support: \$1.4 million Kennedy High School Welding Lab (co-funded with equipment by Chevron): \$600 thousand (already in the 2016-17 budget)
+Technology Replacement Fund Deposit: \$2 million Educational learning efforts; professional learning for all staff including new teacher development; district pilots and dual immersion support: \$1.4 million Kennedy High School Welding Lab (co-funded with equipment by Chevron): \$600 thousand